Lowkey-Awesome-Developers/Documentation/requirements_breakdown/user_stories_and_task_cards.md

 We will have to break down the requirements into three types:

-- functional requirements (needed for functionality)
+- functional requirements (Requirements needed to be carried out in order to build your system)

 - non-functional requirements (non-essiential but would be nice)

-- domain requirements (requirements in terms of the market/genre)
+- domain requirements (A requirement that can improve the product within its sector. e.g. monopoly's domain is gaming.)

 ## User Stories and task Cards:

 Note: The numbers represent the user stories (requirements).
 The bullet points below are the task cards it has been split up into.

+These are all functional requirements in this section.

 ---